ousnius/BodySlide-and-Outfit-Studio/Readme-linux.txt

 	MinSizeRel
 	(nothing)

+The -Wall option is optional.
+If you don't care about compiler warnings, you should probably skip this option.

 To specify the compiler, set CC and CXX before running cmake.
 The build directory must be completely empty, or cmake will ignore CC and CXX and use the same compilers as it did last time.
+Don't forget to build wxWidgets with the same compiler; the wxWidgets configure script also uses the CC and CXX environment variables.

 Some useful make options:
 make VERBOSE=1